PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

 These specialities are available to [Attached Operatives](../AttachedOperatives.md) from the Inquisition organisation.

 ## Desperado
-As a desperado you can blend with the croud in a way that would be imposible for a Space Marine under any circumstances.
-He has the connections to get information that would be obscured to others, and the skill to win any bar room shoot out.
+As a desperado you can blend with the crowd in a way that would be impossible for a Space Marine under any circumstances.
+He has the connections to get information that would be obscured to others, and the skill to win any bar room shootout.

 * +5 BS or Ag
 * You Gain Peer(Underworld, Any 1), Pistol Weapon Training(bolt)
-* Pick 7 of the following: Ambidextrous, Basic Weapon Training(bolt or flame), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), * Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Quick Draw, Disguise, Dodge +10, Security +10, Slight of Hand +10
+* Pick 7 of the following: Ambidextrous, Basic Weapon Training(bolt or flame), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), * Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Quick Draw, Disguise, Dodge +10, Security +10, Sleight of Hand +10
 * Once per round you can fire a pistol as a standard attack as part of your move action.
-* You may spend a fate point to automatically succeed on a Concelement, Disguise, Dodge, Security, Silent move, or Slight of hand roll.
+* You may spend a fate point to automatically succeed on a Concealment, Disguise, Dodge, Security, Silent move, or Sleight of Hand roll.
 This can be done before or after the roll.
 In the case of dodge, this does not take your reaction for the turn.
 * Equipment:
   * Your reinforced leathers/Plate reinforced uniform/Salvaged Guard uniform counts as 4AC all
   * You can choose 1 from the following list: